BC-CSCI-1102-F18-MW/ps0.5/README.md

 ### Part 4: Install and configure Atom

-In this course we'll be using GitHub's Atom editor to write our Java code and we'll be using git and GitHub to distribute and collect materials.
+In this course we'll be using GitHub's Atom editor to write our Java code, and we'll be using git and GitHub to distribute and collect problem sets.
 Fortunately, git and GitHub are nicely integrated into the Atom editor.
 You can find a lot of [video tutorials on using Atom](https://www.leveluptutorials.com/tutorials/atom-editor-tutorials) though you probably won't need much as it's intuitive and we'll be using only a small part of its functionality.

 1. [Download and install Atom](https://atom.io), following the instructions that are provided.